Skip to main content

 Open

 The Navy concurred with this recommendation and stated in February 2023 that the service had received the shipbuilder's schedule data in the native format in August 2021 and July 2022 for the lead and follow-on submarines, respectively.
 GAO could not confirm that these data are in a native format that can be easily accessible and analyzed by specialized schedule software as GAO recommended.
 After GAO followed up in September 2023, a Navy official stated that they did not obtain native schedule data but had identified a work around that would meet the intent of GAO's recommendation.
 GAO requested documentation from the Navy to confirm that this recommendation has been implemented and how, if at all, the Navy's workaround meets the intent of the recommendation.
-GAO will continue to monitor Navy's progress toward implementation of this recommendation.
+In August 2024, a DOD official stated the Navy would provide an update on its plans to implement this recommendation by November 2024.
+GAO will continue to monitor the Navy's progress.

 Department of Defense The Secretary of Defense should ensure that OUSD(R&E) conducts a schedule risk analysis of the lead Columbia submarine's construction schedule to inform the first in-progress program review of 2023, and provide the results to the program office.
 (Recommendation 2)